The seed

 In 2012, Kodak filed for bankruptcy.

 Blockbuster’s story is even more absurd.
 In 2000, Netflix came knocking with a $50 million acquisition offer.
 Blockbuster laughed and said no. At the time, Blockbuster had over 9,000 stores and 84,000 employees.
-A decade later, it filed for bankruptcy.
+A decade later, bankruptcy.
 Netflix is now worth $300 billion.

-A former Blockbuster executive later admitted: “Digital would have changed Blockbuster’s business… but it wasn’t its killer.
+A former Blockbuster executive eventually admitted: “Digital would have changed Blockbuster’s business… but it wasn’t its killer.
 That credit belongs to Blockbuster itself.”

 “The universe is change; our life is what our thoughts make it.”

 He also said: “Observe constantly that all things take place by change, and accustom thyself to consider that the nature of the Universe loves nothing so much as to change the things which are.”
-This isn’t self-help — it’s practical philosophy written by a Roman emperor on battlefields and during plagues.
-Change isn’t an exception.
-Change is the default state.
+This isn’t self-help.
+It’s practical philosophy a Roman emperor wrote on battlefields and during plagues.
+Change is the default state, not the exception.

-Laozi used water to explain this: Nothing in the world is softer or weaker than water, yet for attacking the hard and strong, nothing surpasses it.
+Laozi used water to make the same point: Nothing in the world is softer or weaker than water, yet for attacking the hard and strong, nothing surpasses it.

 Water doesn’t resist change.
-Water is change itself.
-It doesn’t need to become a rock to fight a rock — it flows around, seeps in, and given enough time, the rock is split open.
+Water is change.
+It doesn’t need to become a rock to fight a rock.
+It flows around, seeps in, and given enough time, the rock splits open.

 Trends are like water.
 You may not like them, but you can’t pretend they don’t exist.
-GPU compute is changing the computing paradigm — this isn’t hype, this is the reality of my daily work.
-LLMs aren’t a passing fad — they’re rewriting the fundamental assumptions of software engineering.
+GPU compute is changing the computing paradigm — that isn’t hype, that’s the reality of my workweek.
+LLMs aren’t a passing fad.
+They’re rewriting the basic assumptions of software engineering.

-The difference between a trend and a hype is durability.
+The difference between a trend and hype is durability.
 Hype disappears when the money runs out.
-A trend reshapes the landscape even after the excitement fades.
+A trend reshapes everything even after the excitement fades.

-The way to tell them apart is simple: when the money pulls out, is it still there?
+How to tell them apart, in one sentence: when the money pulls out, is it still there?

-If “don’t chase hype” and “don’t ignore trends” were enough, everyone would be doing it.
-The hard part is the third line: how do you hold your ground and embrace change at the same time?
+If “don’t chase hype” plus “don’t ignore trends” were enough, everyone would already be doing it.
+The hard part is the third line.
+How do you hold your ground and embrace change at the same time?

 NVIDIA gave us an answer.

-In 1993, three people started a company at a Denny’s restaurant, each putting in $200.
-Jensen Huang later said that if he had known how hard the road would be — “a million times harder” — he might not have started.
-In 1997, the company had only one month of cash flow left.
-His go-to line in internal talks was: “We are thirty days from going out of business.”
+In 1993, three people started a company at a Denny’s, $200 each.
+Jensen Huang later said that if he’d known the road would be “a million times harder,” he might not have started.
+In 1997, the company was a month from going out of business.
+His running line in internal meetings was: “We are thirty days from going out of business.”

-In 2006, NVIDIA released CUDA — a platform for general-purpose GPU computing.
+In 2006, NVIDIA released CUDA, a platform for general-purpose GPU computing.
 Nobody cared.
 Gaming companies didn’t care.
-The scientific computing community didn’t care.
+Scientific computing didn’t care.
 Wall Street didn’t care.

-Huang didn’t chase mobile chips when that was hot.
-Didn’t pivot to social media.
+Huang didn’t chase mobile chips when those got hot.
+Didn’t pivot to social.
 Didn’t rebrand as a crypto company when miners were buying every GPU on the planet.
 He stayed on GPU compute.
 For thirty years.

-Then the AI wave came.
-Suddenly, the whole world realized only NVIDIA had the infrastructure.
-By October 2025, NVIDIA became the first company to exceed $5 trillion in market capitalization.
+Then the AI wave hit.
+Suddenly the whole world realized only NVIDIA had the infrastructure.
+By October 2025, NVIDIA was the first company to clear $5 trillion in market cap.

-Sun Tzu’s Art of War captures this in four characters: 守正出奇 — defend the orthodox, attack with the extraordinary.
+Sun Tzu’s Art of War captures this in four characters: 守正出奇.
+Defend the orthodox, attack with the extraordinary.
 The “orthodox” is holding your ground — your foundation doesn’t move.
-The “extraordinary” is embracing change — on top of that foundation, you constantly adapt and explore.
+The “extraordinary” is embracing change — on top of that foundation, you adapt and explore.
 NVIDIA’s “orthodox” was GPU computing.
 Its “extraordinary” was that every time a new wave came, it was already ready.

-Zeng Guofan, the Qing dynasty statesman, put it more bluntly:
+Zeng Guofan, the Qing statesman, put it more bluntly:

 “Shouting opinions from the sidelines is useless.
 You must step into the arena, shoulder the responsibility, before success is even possible.”

-守正出奇 isn’t armchair wisdom — it’s wisdom born from being in the arena.
+守正出奇 isn’t armchair wisdom.
+It’s wisdom that comes from being in the arena.
 You have to be on the field before you can talk about defense and offense.

-There’s an image from Buddhism that I keep coming back to.
+There’s a Buddhist image I keep coming back to.
 Dhammapada, verse 401:

 “Like water on a lotus leaf, or a mustard seed on the point of a needle — he who does not cling to sensual pleasures, him do I call a holy man.”